Academic Advising and Forms

 The Undergraduate Advising Office

 The School of Management Advising Office is located in Academic A, room 142.
 The Advising Office should be the first point of contact for any questions or problems that may arise.
 Appointments are rarely needed and the Advising staff can usually answer your questions on a walk-in basis.
 If necessary, an appointment may be made for situations requiring lengthy discussion.
 The SOM Academic Advising Office is designed to be a one-stop service for all current and future students.
 The office is staffed by two professional advisors and several staff and peer assistants, and is open daily from 8:30 a.m. to 5 p.m.
 (Summers 8 a.m. to 4 p.m.)
 Students are invited to visit whenever the need arises.
-Contact with an advisor can also be made via e-mail at email@example.com or firstname.lastname@example.org, by Instant Message (somadvising), or by calling 607-777-2316.
+Contact with an advisor can also be made via e-mail at firstname.lastname@example.org or by Instant Message (somadvising), or by calling 607-777-2316.

 Completion of the desired School of Management degree is the responsibility of the student.
 You must understand your requirements and deadlines in order to do this efficiently.
 To assist in that process, the School offers extensive academic advising opportunities.
 Starting with Orientation you are very strongly encouraged to attend.
 Once you begin the program, the SOM Academic Advising Office should be your first stop when academic issues arise.
 In addition to general academic advising, the staff is prepared to offer assistance in such matters as adjusting to college, coping with academic difficulties and tutoring, joining student clubs, professional development and much more.